box/box-python-sdk-gen/docs/terms_of_service_user_statuses.md

   - Used as `terms_of_service_user_status_id` in path `path` of the API call
 - request_body `UpdateTermOfServiceUserStatusByIdRequestBodyArg`
   - Used as requestBody for the API call
+- headers `UpdateTermOfServiceUserStatusByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns